Pole sports: Background

+Some of the first pole studios promoting pole to the general public for fitness, leisure, and sport were started by strippers, such as Tantra Fitness.
+However, tensions have developed between some strippers and fitness-sport polers, such as when strippers have not been welcome in pole studios and competitions, or when hobbyists have distanced themselves from stripping.
+Strippers have argued that distancing can be divisive, be stigmatizing, serve as a source of cultural appropriation, and ignore the fundamental contributions made by strippers to poling.
+For example, a Twitter debate occurred, with polers using the hashtag #notastripper to distance poling from strippers; strippers and supporters used the hashtags #yesastripper and #eroticnotexotic.

-Poling is practiced in classes, in professional and international competitions, strip clubs, and onstage in non-strip clubs; Felix Cane and others have performed in Cirque du Soleil.
+Poling is now practiced in classes, in professional and international competitions, strip clubs, and onstage in non-strip clubs; Felix Cane and others have performed in Cirque du Soleil.
 The IPSF hosts world competitions in pole sports and ultra, artistic and para pole.

 Sport

-Scholars of sport and leisure note a process in which physical activities develop into sports.
-According to Allen Guttman, modern sports are characterized by secularism, equality of opportunity, specialization of roles, rationalization, bureaucratic organization, quantification and the quest for records.

 Pole dance has become pole sports; the International Pole Sports Federation was founded in 2008, with national federations, competitive teams, formalized rules and a code of points.
-"Pole sports: This flagship discipline includes artistic elements but is based more heavily on athleticism and technical merit, and judged by an original Code of Points in line with other Olympic standard sports such as diving, ice skating and gymnastics."

-Extreme sport

 Poling tricks have multiplied as the pole community has developed and shared new techniques.
 Some athletes perform acrobatic tricks, jumps and other maneuvers, making poling an extreme sport.
-The IPSF supports ultra pole competitions: "The exhilarating Ultra Pole, was designed to encourage innovation, embolden creativity, elevate freedom of expression, and escalate ultimate athleticism to attract the most radical and innovative athletes yet.
-Judged by the Freestyle Rules, Ultra Pole is an ultimate trick battle enabling the athlete to trick out against other competitors in battle style rounds."

-Commercial aspects

 Companies have formed to support pole sports, manufacturing competition poles and poles for home and practice.
 Performers use a variety of grip aids to minimize sweat or aid stickiness.
 Other companies provide clothing to polers.